ayushsingh01042003/Scanner/Readme.md

   Install dependencies for the frontend and backend:

-  Frontend: cd frontend && npm install
+  Frontend: cd frontend & npm install

-  Backend: cd backend && npm install
+  Backend: cd backend & npm install

-  Set up the required environment variables for the backend, GitHub API token in .env file.
+  Set up the required environment variables for the backend, GitHub API token, MONGO_DB_URI, GEMINI_API_KEY in .env file.

   Start the frontend and backend servers: